osrf/gazebo_tutorials/physics_params/tutorial.md

 This tutorial first explains physics related parameters that are applicable to all the physics engines such as `real_time_factor` and `max_step_size`.
 Then it explains with demonstration about how to use the parameters for `solvers`, `constraints`, `friction`.
-The oder of parameters in this tutorial follows the `sdformat` specification definition [here](http://sdformat.org/spec?ver=1.6).
+The order of parameters in this tutorial follows the `sdformat` specification definition [here](http://sdformat.org/spec?ver=1.6).

 # Parameters Applicable to All Physics Engines